AntMouss/Novelties-detection-project/README.md

 # Novelties Detection

 Novelties Detection project is a **real-time automatic newspaper semantic analyser** service , The project purpose is to understand information spreading in real-time inside a news flow .

-The news provide from different **rss feed¹** source like influential newspaper  , influential news websites ( ie : New-York Times  , Fox news ...).
-The basic features of the service is to recognize topic contain in news using **topic modeling²** approach then we can detect what topics are novelties or habits  , what topic appears or disappears at each time window ...
+The news come from  different **rss feed¹** sources like influential newspapers  , influential news websites ( ie : New-York Times  , Fox News ...).
+The basic features of the service is to recognize a specific topic contained in a given news outlet using a **topic modeling²** approach.

+From that method,  one can detect what topics fall into either  novelties or  habits  , what topics appear or disappears at each new time window ...

-_**Note**_ : The default service settings are in **French** and the **rss feed** are French Source information .
-But you can set your own source information as explain in this [section](#1rss-feed-configuration)
+_**Note**_ : The default service settings are in **French** and the **rss feed** are French information sources  .
+But you can set your own information source as explained in this [section](#1rss-feed-configuration)

 ## How the service works.

 The service works as a two-hand service:

-* First , the service collect data from various newspaper on the web in real-time with **rss feed** that contain information about new articles posted at each moment by the newspaper website.
+* First , the service collects data from various newspapers on the web in real-time with **rss feed** that contain information about new articles posted at each moment by the newspaper website.
-  If you want to learn more about **rss feed** usage ,  see [here](https://en.wikipedia.org/wiki/RSS).
+  If you wish to learn more about **rss feed** usage ,  see [this link](https://en.wikipedia.org/wiki/RSS).
-  _This process is repeat every **N** minutes as referred in the [base schema](#basic-architecture-schema) below_.
+  _This process is repeated every **N** minutes as referred to in the [base diagram](#basic-architecture-diagram) below_.
-* Second ,  we apply topic model method on article corpus that return keywords relationships and main topics contain in the current corpus (in our case the articles collected in the considered time window). before we process data cleaning and text pre-processing before topic modeling operation .
+* Second ,  we apply the topic model method on the article’s corpus which returns keywords relationships and main topics contained in the current corpus (in our case the articles collected in the considered time window).
+  Note that we process to data cleaning and text pre-processing before topic modeling operation .
-  _This process is repeat every **M** minutes as referred in the [base schema](#basic-architecture-schema) below_.
+  _This process is repeated every **M** minutes as referred to in the [base diagram](#basic-architecture-diagram) below_.

-The service analyse the articles collected at each time windows and is able to provide thematics and keywords that appear, disappear or stay during the considered time window ( ie : the topics containing the  words "queen" , "Elisabeth" , "death" appear in the window 19h - 20h Friday 09/09/2022). the news analysis is sequential which means that the current window of data that contain the article informations of this time window is compared to the last window.
+The service analyzes the articles collected at each time window and is able to provide thematics and keywords which appear, disappear or stay during the considered time window ( ie : the topics containing the  words "queen" , "Elisabeth" , "death" appear in the window 19h - 20h Friday 09/09/2022).
+The news analysis is sequential which means that the current window of data that contains the article information of this time window is compared to the previous window.

-We use topic modeling methods to get the words clusters that represent topics (thematics) with strong relationship in our window , and we can compute the similarity between 2 consecutive windows using **Jaccard similarity**.
+We use topic modeling methods to get the word clusters that represent topics (thematics) with strong relationship in our window , so we can compute the similarity between 2 consecutive windows using **Jaccard similarity**.

-### Base architecture schema:
+### Base architecture diagram:

 ![A test image](src/diagram/main_diagram.png)